Akurateco

 1. Bank Identification Number (BIN)

-BINs are used for identifying card type and Issuer Bank name to send transactions for processing to the payment connector that has the best success rate processing transactions from this issuing bank.
+BINs are used for identifying the card type and the Issuer Bank name to send transactions for processing to the payment connector that has the best success rate processing transactions from this issuing bank.

 1. Bank Identification Number’s country

-Transaction routing according to BIN’s country stated in BIN’s databases is also possible.
+Transaction routing according to the BIN’s country stated in the BIN’s databases is also possible.

 1. Credit/Debit Card Brands